xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

       </td>
       <td colspan="1" class="confluenceTd">
         <p>As is. </p>
         <p>In X-Cart Classic 4.0.x-4.4.x user passwords are stored in the database in encrypted form.
-Hence all user passwords are migrated safely providing that a valid Blowfish key is specified at the ["Step 2 - Connect" of the migration wizard](https://kb.x-cart.com/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.html#step-2---connect "How XC4 to XC5 Migration wizard works"). </p>
+Hence all user passwords are migrated safely providing that a valid Blowfish key is specified at the <a href="https://kb.x-cart.com/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.html#step-2---connect" target="_blank">"Step 2 - Connect" of the migration wizard</a></p>
         <p> Starting from X-Cart Classic 4.5.x password hashing is used.
 Since hashed passwords cannot be decrypted, there is no way for passwords to be migrated from an X-Cart 4.5.x+ store to X-Cart 5.
 After the migration, the users will have to use the "Forgot password?" feature in the X-Cart 5 store to regain access to their accounts.</p>
       </td>
     </tr>